j9t/little-books/manuscript/html-css-coding-guidelines.md

 That approach is best based on the difference between reality and goals.
 How does our code currently look?
 How should it look going forward?

-We can learn from the approach taken by linguists: they call grammars prescribing how people ought to speak or write _prescriptive grammars_, and those describing what people actually use _descriptive grammars_.
+We can learn from the approach taken by linguists: they call grammars prescribing how people ought to speak or write _prescriptive grammars_, and those describing what people actually say and write _descriptive grammars_.

 Let’s see how this can be applied to coding guidelines, and what else is involved.